kdheepak/Tasker_WhatsPush/README.md

 Needs ROOT to work.

-1) Install Tasker, WhatsTasker and AutoRemote on your phone.
+1) Install Tasker, WhatsTasker and AutoRemote on your phone

-2) Install chrome extension AutoRemote.
+2) Install chrome extension AutoRemote

 3) Import WhatsPush.prj.xml